bibliocoll/ezmenu/README.md

 which is injected into all pages visited via the proxy server.

+## Version History

+* 0.1.3: ReNa-Backend uses JSON instead of JSONP (Q2 2019)
+* 0.1.2: demo server (Q3 2016)
+* 0.1.1: dependency updates, some css changes (Q3 2016)
+* 0.1.0: initial release (Q2 2016)

+### Planned changes

+* 0.1.4: ReNa v4 compatibility (Q2 2019)
+* 0.1.5: use the no-jQuery version of `mmenu` (sometime 2019)

+### To Do, Help Wanted:

+* Refactor grabrena.py until the salient parts can be used stand-alone
+* Sanitize network interactions for XSS vectors (somewhat done?)
+* Loading fonts from the EZProxy webserver fails due to lack of CORS headers
+* Automate and document the build process more cleanly, or rather: migrate to another build toolchain before jspm dies of bitrot
+* Better error handling/messages
+* LocalStorage for JS modules? (currently we rely on browser caching for our 160kb blob)

 ## Concept

 EZProxy has a [Find/Replace] directive system that allows manipulation of proxied content.
 We use that to insert a single `<script>`-tag into every proxied page, which loads our menu code.
 The menu structure is generated on the fly based on (locally cached) JSON files stored on the EZProxy web server.